-Free-ranging reptiles representing dozens of species from around the world are detected in the United States in any given year, usually as a result of escape or illegal release.
-Fortunately, many of these individuals fail to establish reproductive populations, but all non-native species can potentially pose risks when introduced.
+Free-ranging, non-native reptiles representing dozens of species from around the world escape or are illegally released in the United States every year.
+Many of these species fail to establish reproductive populations, but some are successful.